ololiuhqui/magnolia-free-hugo-theme/readme.md

 - Change the pages metadescriptions in `content/<language>/<page>.html`.
 The `_index.html` in the root of every content language folder is the homepage, refer to [Content organization | Hugo](https://gohugo.io/content-management/organization/).

-- Change the images of the website from the `static` or `content` folders (some pages use [Page bundles](https://gohugo.io/content-management/page-bundles/)), please notice that the name of the images should be the same of the ones currently present in the exampleSite (that you cloned in step 2 of "how to install" guide).
+- Change the images of the website from the `static` or `content` folders (some pages use [Page bundles](https://gohugo.io/content-management/page-bundles/)), please notice that the name and the format of the images should be the same of the ones currently present in the exampleSite (that you cloned in step 2 of "how to install" guide).

 ## Add new languages 🚩